Peter Blecha: Career

 In the following years, Blecha served in volunteer positions with the Stone Age Institute Advisory Board, the Association for Recorded Sound Collections Excellence in Publication Committee, the Northwest African American Museum Advisory Committee, and the Joint Artists and Music Promotions Action Committee (JAMPAC).
 He was also named as an Ambassador for the Seattle Center Foundation's Next 50 history committee.

 In 2001, Blecha began working for Walt Crowley's HistoryLink, an online encyclopedia of Washington state history.
 As of 2025, he continues to serve there as a Staff Historian and Contributing Editor, writing hundreds of essays about regional topics.
 He has published ten books and written feature essays for The Seattle Times, Seattle Business, Seattle Weekly, Seattle Metropolitan, Seattle Magazine, Life, No Depression, DISCoveries, and others.

 Blecha researched historic brands of guitars manufactured in the Pacific Northwest from the 1930s through the 1950s including Audiovox, Bud-Electro, Hanburt, and Coppock, with many documented in essays in Vintage Guitar magazine.
 He also researched pioneering Northwest-based record companies from the 1940s (Linden, Morrison), 1950s (Dolton), and 1960s (Jerden, Etiquette, Camelot).
 In 2013, he launched the Northwest Music Archives website to document all known Pacific Northwest-based record labels and musical artists.

 In 2023, Blecha was recruited by Humanities Washington to travel the state presenting regional music history lectures based on his book Stomp & Shout: R&B and the Origins of Northwest Rock and Roll.
 In 2024 and 2025, he appeared at numerous museums, historical societies, and public libraries, including Seattle’s Town Hall and the Washington State Historical Society.
 He also delivered the keynote address at the 2024 Phi Alpha Beta Northwest history honor society's conference in Spokane.
+In recent years he has donated artifacts to the Southwest Seattle Historical Society (Log House Museum) and served as a consultant for their new “Sound Spots” exhibit about local music history.